South Kivu: Ethnic composition

 The population is ethnically and linguistically diverse, with most of the population belonging to Bantu-speaking groups.
 According to Congolese scholar Safanto Lukendo Bulongo, the province's inhabitants can broadly be categorized into two prominent socio-political families, the first of which consists of interlacustrine pastoral Bantu groups characterized by centralized political systems governed by hierarchical chieftaincies that control land and people.
 The second group includes non-centralized Bantu societies, organized into smaller, autonomous kinship-based groups.
-The province's main ethnic groups include the Bashi (Shi), Bahavu, Bafuliiru, Bavira, Babembe, Barega, as well as Banyindu, Babwari, Babuyu (Buye), Batembo, Basanze (Bajoba), Bakwami, Basongora, Barongeronge, Baholoholo, Baswaga, Banyanga, and Bazimba, among others, alongside various Pygmy ethnic groups.
+The province's main ethnic groups include the Bashi, Bafuliiru, Bavira, Babembe, Barega, as well as Banyindu, Babwari, Babuyu, Batembo, Bazoba, Bakwami, Basongora, Barongeronge, Baholoholo, Baswaga, Banyanga, and Bazimba, among others, alongside various Pygmy ethnic groups.
 These populations are often organized around notions of autochthony, which is a sense of indigeneity profoundly tied to ancestral land and lineage, while non-indigenous communities, such as the Banyamulenge (Tutsi) and Barundi (Hutu), have also long been present.

-Ethno-geographical distribution varies by territory, with the Bahavu predominantly inhabiting Kalehe and Idjwi; the Bashi residing in Kabare and Walungu; the Bafuliiru and Bavira in Uvira, where the Barundi are also found, particularly in the Ruzizi Plain; the Babembe primarily occupy Fizi, which also hosts the Banyamulenge pastoralists of Rwandan Tutsi origin settled in the Mulenge highlands; and the Barega mainly reside in Mwenga and Shabunda.
+Ethno-geographical distribution varies by territory: the Bahavu, a clan of the Bashi, predominantly inhabit Kalehe Territory and Idjwi Territory.
+The Bashi also form the majority in Idjwi Territory, Kabare Territory and Walungu Territory; the Bafuliiru and Bavira in Uvira Territory, where the Barundi are also found, particularly in the Ruzizi Plain; the Babembe primarily occupy Fizi Territory, which also hosts the Banyamulenge pastoralists of Rwandan Tutsi origin; and the Barega mainly reside in Mwenga Territory and Shabunda Territory.
 The Bashi are the province's most dominant group, and for administrative and political purposes, South Kivu's communities are often categorized into two broad groups: the "large family", dominated by Bashi, and the "small family", which includes the Balega and various other minority groups.